Spring Planting Time

 • Swiss chard

-Now that you have an idea of what you can plant early, I would like to show you my very small garden which I started this year.
+Now that you have an idea of what you can plant early, I would like to show you my very small garden, which I started this year.
 Even though I have lived in Central Florida for almost 10 years now, I have had a really hard time trying to figure out when and what to plant down here.
 So, this will be an experiment for me also.

 I hope you will join me in my journey.
-So, lets get our hands dirty!
+So, let’s get our hands dirty!

 Spring Planting Time

 Excuse Ernest for the photo bomb.
 He now thinks he should be part of every post.
-What a ham and I bet he won’t be out there helping us plant either.
+What a ham, and I bet he won’t be out there helping us plant either.

 spinach seeds

 I picked a small area about 4 x 3 feet in my garden area and planted my 2 varieties of spinach called Spinach Renegade and Spinach Space Hybrid.
-One will harvest a little earlier than the other which really makes it great to stagger planting times.
-Both these varieties work in most of the country and have high yeilds.
-You can find these seeds at Park Seedblank.
-The instructions suggest to plant outdoors as soon as the soil can be worked.
-As you can see in the picture above, the soil looks so much richer.
-I worked in a couple bags of garden soil into the sandy soil.Park Seed Botanicals
+One will harvest a little earlier than the other, which really makes it great to stagger planting times.
+Both these varieties work in most of the country and have high yields.
+You can find these seeds at Park Seed.

 As long as the temperature stays below 80 degrees, you can keep making successive sowings — every two weeks is typical — to extend your harvest.
 As summer approaches, however, you will want to plant varieties that tolerate heat and resist bolting (producing flowers and seeds too soon).